michellejm/mapping_arch_urban_hums/Tutorials/09_InClass_Leaflet.md

 ### Write the HTML Document

+You have a handout with the complete code.
+You can see it [here](https://github.com/michellejm/mapping_arch_urban_hums/blob/master/Data/09_InClass_Leaflet/mymap/index.html).
+We are going to go line-by-line.
 The code is explained and then provided in sections after each explanation.

 We will begin with the *Header*

 1. Import the stylesheets